mhumair/OS_FALL_19/Lab_2_C_Strings_In_C/README.md

 For example, let’s assume we have the following source files.

-a. sample_main.c             ( where are main function resides )
+- sample_main.c             ( where are main function resides )

 - sample_header.h           ( function prototypes )